 - All Girls Want Bad Boys: Has a thing for the Graverobber.

 - All Take and No Give: How she treats everyone.
 Even called out for this by Rotti.

 - Bastard Understudy: At the end of the movie, she gets complete control of the company by ignoring her father's will and knowing no one will question her.

 - BrotherSister Incest: She seductively licks Luigis face after she attacks him.

 - Even Evil Has Standards: As noted above, she does not approve of Rotti reminding Nathan of Marni's death.
-She also does not help the rest of her family goad Nathan into a killing frenzy during 'Night Surgeon' (and she was in the scene that led to it).
+She also does not help the rest of her family goad Nathan into a killing frenzy during "Night Surgeon".

 - Hidden Depths: Amber may be a self destructive Rich Bitch, but she is one of the only children who seems to notice her dad is growing ill and seem genuinely concerned for him.
 And it appears she might just be a capable ruler of GeneCo after all.